If you made any changes in Pure these will be visible here soon.

 David has experience working in rehabilitation engineering research and industry institutions in Australia, England, Canada and the United States, holds a patent for his PhD work, and has twice won first prize in the College of Biomedical Engineers' Better Technology Awards for novel assistive technologies.
 He is an invited TEDx speaker, has delivered numerous invited and keynote presentations, and he has represented Australia at the Global Research, Innovation, and Education in Assistive Technology Summit at the WHO in Geneva.

-View my ORCID ID, LinkedIn, ResearchGate and Google Scholar profiles via the above links on the right hand side.
-Connect with me via Twitter via the above link as well!
+View my ORCID ID, LinkedIn, ResearchGate and Google Scholar profiles via the above links and please connect with me via LinkedIn or Twitter via the above links as well!

 Research Interests